rapid7/insightconnect-plugins/sentinelone/help.md

 #### Search Agents

 This action searches for agents by IP address, MAC address, hostname, or device ID.
+It can also return all active or inactive agents when no agent address is provided using the `agent_active` parameter.
+Note that retrieving all active agents can return a very large amount of data depending on the number of agents you have in your environment.

 ##### Input